indico/indico/docs/source/search/features.rst

 ------------

 Placeholders are a special type of filters specifically designed to be part of the user-facing text based search query.
-Examples of valid placeholders would be: `affiliation:CERN` or `person:John Doe`.
+Examples of valid placeholders would be: `affiliation:CERN` or `person:"John Doe"`.

 .. image:: ../images/search_features_placeholders.png